ghrgriner/flawful/README.md

 could be improved, as it provides concrete suggestions and code for such improvements.

-# Background and Definitions

-## Program creates cards / notes

-The purpose of the package is to provide tools for converting a language learning ‘database’ stored in a flat file (e.g., which might have been exported from a spreadsheet) into flashcards for studying.
-More precisely, to use the terminology of Anki software, this generates notes which can be used to generate one or more flashcard per note in Anki, but in the rest of this documentation, we will use the terms flashcards or notes to refer to a record in the generated output.

-## Reference lists

-The term ‘reference list’ refers to some list of words, typically not created by the user.
-For example, one reference list might be a list of A1 words from a testing authority, another reference list might be a list of words from an A1 textbook or website, a third reference list is a list of A2 words, etc...
-One of the purposes of the program is to provide tools for merging the input notes with the reference list(s) [for example, to check whether all words in a given reference list are in an input file].
-A reference list is a list of words or phrases, and it might contain additional information, such as example sentences for the word or the chapter the word appears in the reference.

-## Fields

-The input file can have multiple fields for the target language.
-For example, if the input file was created by export from a spreadsheet, each field represents a column in the original spreadsheet.

-## Tokens

-We typically use an input notes file that is one row per English word with a given meaning (or multiple English words with the same meaning, but for simplicity, we describe the case with a single English word).
-There may be multiple German words with this meaning, in which case more than one German word may be entered in a single German field.
-These multiple words would typically be separated by commas or semi-colons as specified by the user.
-A token refers to each piece of the field after splitting the field on the comma or semi-colon delimiter.

-## Headwords

-The term ‘headword’ refers to the base form of a word that is usually found in a dictionary.
-This is sometimes also called the lemma.
-For example, in German the definite article indicates the gender of the noun.
-The definite article and plural form are commonly presented in lists of vocabulary, but neither is considered part of the base form.
-Similarly, in German the infinitive form of the verb is typically considered the base form.
-Therefore, when an reference list of German words is provided, the headword is calculated by removing the definite article or extracting the infinitive according to some pre-determined rule (e.g., it might be known that for all records representing verbs, the infinitive is the first verb form listed).
-In the package, ‘headword’ refers to the keys for the dictionaries containing audio file information or the dictionaries representing reference lists.
-To avoid confusion, we call a string a ‘lookup key’ if it will be used as a lookup in these two sets of dictionaries, but if we are unsure if the lookup will be successful.

 # Functionality

 At a high level, the most important features are integrating audio